 The VASA ship model

 The Vasa model was built in the 1980s but has been painted only in 2007 and 2008 according the results of pigments research of many sulptures of the ship.
 Here are several views of the ship model.
 If you click on a photo you will get that photo in high resolution.
-(If you use Microsoft Internet Explorer or Firefox, press F11 to minimize navigation bars and have a larger screen with the photos.)

 The model of the VASA is 1 : 10 scale.
 It is 7 m long and during our visit it was a center of attraction.
 With full sails and all ornamentation painted it gives a fine impression of how the original ship had looked.